-Unlike some towns, Lakebay isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lakebay are a mix of both white- and blue-collar jobs.
-Overall, Lakebay is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Lakebay who work in sales jobs (9.73%), business and financial occupations (7.59%), and office and administrative support (7.23%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lakebay is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Lakebay is a town of service providers, professionals, and construction workers and builders.
+There are especially a lot of people living in Lakebay who work in management occupations (9.03%), sales jobs (7.45%), and office and administrative support (6.55%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.04% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Lakebay telecommute to their jobs.
+Overall, about 14.05% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Lakebay home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lakebay residents report their race to be White, followed by Asian.
 Important ancestries of people in Lakebay include German, Irish, English, Norwegian, and European.

 The most common language spoken in Lakebay is English.
-Other important languages spoken here include Spanish and German/Yiddish.
+Other important languages spoken here include Spanish and Other Indo-European.